 Most of the text in this note comes from the original TURN specification, [RFC5766].
-The authors would like to thank Rohan Mahy co-author of original TURN specification and everyone who had contributed to that document.
+The authors would like to thank Rohan Mahy co-author of orginal TURN specification and everyone who had contributed to that document.

 Thanks to Justin Uberti, Pal Martinsen, Oleg Moskalenko, Aijun Wang and Simon Perreault for their help on SSODA mechanism.
+Authors would like to thank Gonzalo Salgueiro, Simon Perreault and Jonathan Lennox for comments and review.
+The authors would like to thank Marc for his contributions to the text.